zeyuz35/zeyuz35.github.io/vault/Thesis.lit_review.md

 ### Small Changes in Factor Loadings

-We first make a preliminary note that there exists a necessary distinction between so called "small" and "large" breaks in dynamic factor models.
+We first make a preliminary and necessary distinction between so called "small" and "large" breaks in dynamic factor models.
 Heuristically, the estimation of $F_t$ via the principal components estimator is not affected asymptotically if the breaks in the factor loadings is "small". @bates_consistent_2013 establish the conditions under which the changes in $\Lambda$ can be ignored for the estimation of $F_t$.
 They consider the following formulation:

 $$
 X_{it} = \lambda_{it}' F_t + e_{it}, \; i = 1, \dots, N, t = 1, \dots, T.